danrapa/SamDnsSniffer/README.md

 # SamDnsSniffer
-This Repository is an implementation of a DNS sniffer
+This repository is an implementation of a DNS sniffer